Social 3D Scene Graphs: Modeling Human Actions and Relations for Interactive Service Robots: Related Work

 Armeni et al.~\cite{armeni20193dscenegraphstructure} introduced the concept of 3D Scene Graphs, \(\m{G} = (\m{V}, \m{E})\), a hierarchical structure built over a 3D representation such as a mesh or point cloud, in which nodes \(\m{V}\) represent objects and spatial entities (e.g., rooms, floors, buildings), and edges \(\m{E}\) capture relationships between them, including spatial (e.g., A ``on top of'' B), comparative (e.g., A ``smaller than'' B), and support (e.g., A ``standing on'' B).

-Follow-up works~\cite{hydra, clio, conceptgraph, hov-sg, rotondi2025fungraph} aimed to construct such representations from sets of registered RGB-D images.
-However, these methods focus solely on spatial relationships between places and on relations that can be inferred from a single image (requiring the objects to appear in the same frame) using a VLM, without incorporating humans into the representation.
+Follow-up works~\cite{hydra, clio, conceptgraph, hov-sg, rotondi2025fungraph, werby2025keys} aimed to construct such representations from sets of registered RGB-D images.
+However, these methods focus exclusively on spatial relationships inferable from a single image via a VLM.
+By requiring objects to appear within the same frame, they overlook human behavioral patterns: specifically, the tendency to interact with distant objects across a broader representation.

 In parallel, the vision community has explored the task of predicting 3D semantic scene graphs~\cite{wald2020learning3dsemanticscene, wu2021scenegraphfusionincremental3dscene, zhang2021knowledge, wang2023vlsatvisuallinguisticsemanticsassisted, koch2024open3dsgopenvocabulary3dscene} from class-agnostic segmented point clouds, framing it as a classification problem typically addressed using iterative message-passing schemes~\cite{xu2017scenegraphgenerationiterative} with graph neural networks, which however suffer from the vanishing gradient problem \cite{pascanu2013difficulty} and therefore often restrict the number of iterations, limiting their ability to capture long-range relationships.
-While the predicted relationships are generally not constrained to the locality of a single image frame, these approaches focus solely on 3D features and are trained on the 3DSSG dataset~\cite{wald2020learning3dsemanticscene}, which, like the dataset from~\cite{armeni20193dscenegraphstructure}, is limited to close vocabularity object-centric relationships.
+While the predicted relationships are generally not constrained to the locality of a single image frame, these approaches focus solely on 3D features and are trained on the 3DSSG dataset~\cite{wald2020learning3dsemanticscene}, which, like the dataset from~\cite{armeni20193dscenegraphstructure}, is limited to close-vocabulary object-centric relationships.

 Zhang et al.~\cite{zhang2025open} introduce the dichotomy of local and remote relationships and take an initial step toward addressing open-vocabulary remote functional relationships by proposing a confidence-aware reasoning approach.
 This method leverages the commonsense knowledge of a large language model to infer links between functionally related but spatially distant objects, such as a light switch and the light it controls.
-However, their framework remains object-centric, focusing solely on functional relations and entirely neglecting humans.
+However, their framework remains object-centric, focusing solely on functional relations and neglecting humans entirely.